psychemedia/storytelling-notes/gwion-bach.md

 THE CAULDRON OF CERIDWEN.

 The sage Ceridwen was the wife
-Of Tegid Voel, of Pemble Mere :
+Of Tegid Voel, of Pemble Mere:
 Two children blest their wedded life,
 Morvran and Creirwy, fair and dear :